lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

 Sometimes, categorical variables (as factors or characters) have many levels but only a few observations in one or more levels.
 It might make sense to combine categories together for some analyses or particular questions.
-This is especially useful if we only want to interpret one level compared to the other levels.
+This is especially useful if we only want to interpret one level compared to the other levels or for levels with few observations.

 The `forcats` package has been preloaded as well as the previous `tidier2_framingham` dataset you tidied.

 `@instructions`
-- Recode the levels of `"Vocational"` and `"College"` education to be `"Post-Secondary"`.
+- Recode the levels of `"Vocational"` and `"College"` education to instead both be `"Post-Secondary"`.
-- Confirm that the education values have been correctly recoded using `count()` on the new education variable.
+- Confirm the education levels have been correctly recoded using `count()`.

 `@hint`
-- Use the `fct_recode` function to recode the levels.
-- Use `count` on the `education_combined` variable.
-- Compare how the numbers differ between the original and the new education variable over each follow-up visit.
+- `fct_recode()` recoding uses the first name as the new one, then the old: `"Post-Secondary" = "College"`.

 `@pre_exercise_code`
 ```{r}